Hugh-Kumbi/Cybersecurity-Portfolio/V. Detection and Response/README.md

 2.1  **Exploring Network Protocol Analyzers: Wireshark and Tcpdump**

-- In this activity, I explored the functionalities of two powerful network protocol analyzers: Wireshark and tcpdump.
+- In this activity, I explored the functionalities of two powerful network protocol analyzers: **Wireshark and tcpdump**.

 - I gained a foundational understanding of how these tools work and their key features.
 By using these packet sniffers, I learned how to capture and analyze network traffic, a critical skill for security analysts.
 These tools enable the examination of network traffic flows, aiding in identifying patterns and investigating potential security issues within a network.

 1.3  **Analyzing Artifacts with VirusTotal and the Pyramid of Pain**

-- This activity involved using VirusTotal to analyze a suspicious artifact and identifying its associated indicators of compromise (IoCs).
-I applied the Pyramid of Pain framework to understand the value and persistence of these IoCs for security analysis.
-By leveraging VirusTotal's crowdsourced intelligence and the insights from the Pyramid of Pain, I gained practical experience in threat intelligence analysis and improved my understanding of how to enhance security posture.
+- In this activity, I analyzed an artifact using VirusTotal and documented its related Indicators of Compromise (IoCs) by referencing the Pyramid of Pain framework.

+- VirusTotal provided me with the ability to scan a suspicious file or URL, gather threat intelligence, and identify any malicious activity associated with it.
+By leveraging this crowdsourced platform, I gained insights into the artifact's reported malicious properties and how the global cybersecurity community responds to such threats.

+- I then categorized the IoCs using the Pyramid of Pain, which helped me evaluate how blocking these indicators affects adversaries.
+This exercise underscored the importance of understanding the difficulty level malicious actors face when IoCs are effectively mitigated.

+- This activity reinforced the role of IoCs in detecting and responding to security incidents and demonstrated how collaborative tools like VirusTotal enhance threat analysis and detection capabilities.

 4.1  **Responding to a Phishing Incident with a Playbook**

-- This activity involves responding to a phishing incident involving a malicious file hash that was previously identified in **Analyzing Artifacts with VirusTotal and the Pyramid of Pain**.
-I utilized a playbook to guide my investigation and resolution of the incident alert ticket.
-By following the playbook's instructions, I gained practical experience in applying a structured approach to incident response, minimizing the impact of the incident and improving my overall incident response capabilities.
+- In this activity, I responded to a phishing incident involving a malicious **SHA256 file hash** that was previously verified as malicious during an earlier investigation.

+- Using a playbook, I followed a structured step-by-step process to investigate and resolve the incident's alert ticket.
+Playbooks are invaluable resources for guiding incident response efforts, as they ensure coordinated and effective actions are taken while minimizing the impact of the security incident.

+**Key steps included:**

+1. **Investigating the alert:** Reviewing the malicious file hash and gathering additional context from previously documented investigations.
+2. **Verifying IoCs:** Cross-referencing the file hash against security intelligence tools like VirusTotal to confirm its malicious nature.
+3. **Mitigating the threat:** Following predefined actions in the playbook to contain and remove the malicious file, such as isolating affected systems or blocking the hash across the organization.
+4. **Documenting the response:** Recording every step and outcome in the incident tracking system for future reference and improvement of security processes.

+This activity emphasized the importance of playbooks in ensuring a consistent and efficient response to phishing incidents and demonstrated how thorough documentation aids in enhancing organizational security.

 5.1  **Security Incident Report: Data Breach via Forced Browsing Attack**
-- In this activity, I reviewed an example of a final report.
-I had previously learned about the Post-incident Activity phase within the NIST Incident Response Lifecycle, which emphasizes the critical role of documentation in the form of a final report.
+- In this activity, I reviewed an example of a **final report** related to an incident and answered quiz questions to reinforce my understanding of its components and significance.

-- By carefully examining the provided final report, I demonstrated my understanding of the essential elements of a comprehensive incident report.
-These elements include a detailed timeline of events, a summary of actions taken during the incident response, and recommendations for improving future incident response capabilities.

-- This activity provided valuable insights into the importance of thorough documentation in the post-incident activity phase.
-Through this analysis, I strengthened my understanding of how to effectively contribute to post-incident activities and enhance future incident response efforts within an organization.
+**Key learning points included:**

+1. **Purpose of the Final Report:**

+  * The final report is a critical document created during the **Post-incident Activity phase** of the NIST Incident Response Lifecycle.
+  * It provides a **comprehensive review of the incident**, including timelines, the root cause, actions taken, and outcomes.
+  * The report also includes **recommendations** for future prevention and improving incident response capabilities.

+2. **Components of a Final Report:**

+  * **Executive Summary:** High-level overview of the incident for stakeholders.
+  * **Incident Details:** Timeline, systems affected, root cause, and attack vectors.
+  * **Actions Taken:** Steps for containment, eradication, recovery, and lessons learned.
+  * **Recommendations:** Strategies for preventing similar incidents in the future, such as patch management, security training, or system updates.

+3. **Post-Incident Activity:**

+  * Emphasizes learning from the incident to strengthen security processes.
+  * Involves stakeholder communication, process improvement, and sharing findings (if appropriate) with industry peers to strengthen collective security efforts.

+This activity reinforced the importance of creating detailed and actionable final reports to ensure organizations learn and adapt from incidents, strengthening their overall security posture.

 ***Note:** For detailed instructions, see* [Instructions](Instructions.md).